mborgerson/wiki-export/wiki/Motherboard.md

 Mainboard
 ---------

-The following table is based on a Xbox 1.0 retail board
+The following table is based on a Xbox 1.0 retail board and credits go to PiXEL8

 | | Device | Loc. | Part Number              | Manufacture                | Description                                                   |
 |----------|------|--------------------------|----------------------------|---------------------------------------------------------------|